 Q: Can I use Pacemaker with Corosync 1.x?

-Q: Can I use Pacemaker with Corosync 2.x?
+Q: Can I use Pacemaker with Corosync 2.x or greater?

 Q: Do I need a fencing device?